-We assumed, for reasons of simplification only, that the combination of alleles for each polygenic neurocomputational parameter had a deterministic relation to the value of that parameter in the instantiated network: that is, the allele set alone determined the parameter value.
-Alternatively, this may be viewed as the assumption that the relation between alleles and parameter setting relied on an environment that did not vary across the individuals in the simulated population.
-We assumed (and did not instantiate) a much larger part of the genome that was species universal and was responsible for the basics of, for example, creating the processing units, the connections, the activation dynamics, the sensorium, the input-output connectivity pathways, and the mechanics of experience-dependent systems.
+We assumed that the combination of alleles for each polygenic neurocomputational parameter had a deterministic relation to the value of that parameter in the instantiated network: that is, the allele set alone determined the parameter value.
+We assumed (and did not instantiate) a much larger part of the genome that was species universal and coded for the basics of, for example, creating the processing units, the connections, the activation dynamics, the sensorium, the input-output connectivity pathways, and the mechanics of experience-dependent systems.